List of Archaic & Medieval Adverbs (updated 2026)

 Lief (13th century) – “readily” “willingly” “gladly” – Example: His Majesty lief accepted the proposition.

 Thanks for visiting.
-I love collecting archaic words that are still usable today and this list deserves to grow.
-Feel free to share others in the comments!
+I love collecting archaic words that are still usable today and this list should keep on growing.
+Feel free to share other words you know in the comments, or subscribe to my newsletter if you love reading medieval fantasy.